naclomi/containers-tutorial/01-running-containers.md

 ![source](img/source.png)

 Neato.

-We can see that the script uses the library [markovify](https://pypi.org/project/markovify/) to generate random text, but because the docker container comes packaged with it (and with Python 3.6), we didn't need to manually install it on our computer to run the code!
+We can see that the script uses the library [markovify](https://pypi.org/project/markovify/) to generate random text.
+We didn't need to install this library ahead of time, because it came packaged inside the script's container.
+This is one of the main benefits of containeriazation!

 To exit the virtual terminal, run the command `exit` or use the keyboard shortcut `Ctrl+D`